General Non-Fiction posted November 3, 2024

 His face turned beet red.
 I jumped on my bike and raced behind him.
 I could not wait to see what was going to happen.

-My dad was not a tall man, but he was very strong.
+My dad wasn't a tall man, but he was very strong.
 When he pulled into the driveway, he was out of the car faster than superman.
 He grabbed both by their necks and pulled them apart.

 By now, most of the neighbors were outside watching the Battling Brothers.